DigiNode-Tools/diginode-tools/docs/rpi_setup.md

 ## STEP 3 - Use 'Raspberry Pi Imager' to pre-configure and burn the operating system on to the SSD

 Open 'Raspberry Pi Imager' if it is not already running.

-Make sure you are running v1.7.3 or newer.
+Make sure you are running Raspberry Pi Imager v1.7.3 or newer.

 ![Raspberry Pi Imager v1.7.3](/images/macos_setup_3.png)